 Fund Category Feeder Fund (Equity) Base Currency USD Currency Class RM Class RM-Hedged Class USD Class Financial Year End 31 May Launch Date 21 October 2009 3 December 2018 3 December 2018 Investment Objective The Fund seeks to achieve capital appreciation over the medium- to long-term by investing in Manulife Global Fund - U.S. Equity Fund. formerly known as Manulife Global Fund - American Growth Fund.
-Note: Any material change to the Fund's investment objective would require Uni t Holders' approval.
-Investment Policy and Strategy The rand this invest at least 50% of the rand of this in onal of class to of the randing allowar and a contract and Notwithstanding the above, the Manager may, in consultation with the Trustee and with the Unit Holder's approval, replace the Target Fund with another fund of a similar objective if, in the Manager's opinion, the Target Fund no longer meets this Fund's investment objective, or when the Target Fund no longer acts in the interest of the Unit Holders. formerly known as Manulife Global Fund - American Growth Fund.
+Note: Any material change to the Fund's investment objective would require Unit Holders' approval.
+Investment Policy and Strategy cy and (the Target Fund), while the balance of the Fund's NAV will be invested in cash, money market instruments (i Although the Fund is passively managed, the investments of the Fund will be rebalanced from time to time to meet redemptions and to enable the proper and efficient management of the Fund.
+In all circumstances, the Fund will continuous investing at least 95% of its NAV in the Target Fund and as such, the performance of the Target Fund will reflect on the Fund's performance.
+Notwithstanding the above, the Manager may, in consultation with the Trustee and with the Unit Holder's approval, replace the Target Fund with another fund of a similar objective if, in the Manager's opinion, the Target Fund no longer meets this Fund's investment objective, or when the Target Fund no longer acts in the interest of the Unit Holders. formerly known as Manulife Global Fund - American Growth Fund.
 Asset Allocation Minimum 95% of the Fund's NAV in the Target Fund, and the balance in liquid assets.
-Performance Benchmark S&P500 Index, which is also the performance benchmark of the Target Fund.
-The performance benchmark above is only used as a reference for investment profile of the Fund is not the same as the risk profile of this performance benchmark information is available on www.manulifeinvestment.com.my . performance comparischmark.
-The performan son purpose.
-The risk ce benchmark
+Performance Benchmark S&P500 Index, which is also the performance benchmark of the Target Fund The performance benchmark above is only used as a reference for investmen profile of the Fund is not the same as the risk profile of this performance ben information is available on www.manulifeinvestment.com.my . t performance comparischmark.
+The performar son purpose.
+The risk nce benchmark